Find Affordable College Courses

 Best Schools for Affordable Quality for a Bachelor's in Construction Trades

 Our analysis found Utah Valley University to be the best value school for construction trades students who want to pursue a bachelor’s degree in the United States.
-Located in the city of Orem, UVU is a public school with a very large student population.
+Located in the small city of Orem, UVU is a public college with a very large student population.

 UTSA undergraduate students pay an average of $21,528 in tuition and fees each year.

-The average tuition and fees for an out-of-state undergraduate student at Penn College are $25,170 a year.
+Out-of-state tuition fees for undergraduate students at Penn College are $25,170 per year.

 Construction Trades by Region